GeneXpert MTB/RIF: Using for COVID-19 testing

 In August 2020, Vietnam Ministry of Health had approved the use of GeneXpert, that has been used in Vietnam tuberculosis prevention network since 2012, for COVID-19 testing.
 According to Nguyen Viet Nhung, director of the National Lung Hospital in Hanoi, the test is similar to RT-PCR, gives accurate results within 35–45 minutes for both COVID-19 and tuberculosis, and could work automatically.
 It is also used for COVID-19 testing at six sites across Somalia.
+GeneXpert works as a rapid test for COVID-19 with a processing time of around 45 mins and with less cost.